 Do Passive House buildings use solar panels, geothermal systems and wind generators to achieve their excellent energy efficiency performance?

-No. The thermal performance or efficiency of a building, and the energy source or technology used supply heat or electricity, are two different things.
+No. The thermal performance or efficiency of a building, and the energy source or technology used to supply heat or electricity, are two different things.
 Renewable energy systems do not affect the thermal efficiency of the house itself.
 In a Passive House building the primary goal is to achieve a superbly well-insulated and tightly sealed building envelope, then introduce fresh air via a very high-efficiency heat recovery ventilation system.
 Renewable energy technologies can be used on Passive Houses and are often installed if the budget permits.

 My builder says putting more insulation into a house than the Building Code requires is uneconomic.

 When you continue adding insulation to a building beyond what seems economic, there is definable level of efficiency where a full-sized furnace is no longer required because sufficient heat can be delivered to the building by other means.
 This allows capital cost savings to be realized on the heating and cooling system.
 Savings that can be put towards extra insulation and higher efficiency windows.
 This “definable point” is how the Passive House Standard is measured and achieved.

 The Passive House Standard works in Europe but our winters are more severe.
 Does it work in Canada?

 The Passive House approach works because it’s a pragmatic combination of applied building science and economics.
 Central European solutions must be modified for regions where temperatures often fall below -20 degrees C or -30 degrees C. All Passive Houses are designed using PHPP software, which allows an architect or builder to specify the combination of insulation and components required to bring any building to the required performance standard in their own climate zone.
 Passive House buildings have been completed in many severe climates, from central Russia to Finland, northern Minnesota, and northern Sweden.